hpcfung/CodingProjects/Reservoir/Overview.md

 For both SGD 200 and 700 epoch runs

+Keeps overshoot, maybe?

+### Different architecture
+First hidden layer 150 neurons, all subsequent layers: 50 neurons

+700 epochs:

+reservoir 3 is the peak before epoch 5 (test accuracy ~0.92)

+But other than that, deeper = less learning

+By epoch 6, reservoir 3 dips below features; strictly deeper = less learning

+By epoch 31, reservoir 1 is the peak, test accuracy plateaud at 0.981

 ## Counterarguments to overfitting = learning only happens in the higher layers

 ### 1